FabianLoRs/amazon-scraper/README.md

 ## How to Use

-1. Enter a search keyword (e.g., "wireless mouse", "coffee maker") into the input field.
+1. Enter a search keyword (e.g., "wireless mouse", "AMD Ryzen") into the input field.
 2. Click the "Scrape Amazon" button.
 3. Wait for the backend to fetch and parse the results.
 A "Loading..." indicator will show.
 4. The scraped product details will be displayed in a grid below the search bar.